MOSES * EGYPT * SPAETH

 *

-Ove von Spaeth's treatise about the exact dating of the world's oldest star map is a scientific pioneer work was published by the "Centaurus International Magazine of The History of Mathematics, Science, and Technology" (Vol. 42;3) in July 2000.
-A special version, for non-scientific readers, was added in "The Enignatic Son of Pharaoh's Daughter", the Volume 2 of the Moses-bookseries.
+Ove von Spaeth's treatise about the exact dating of the world's oldest star map is a pioneering scientific work that was published by the "Centaurus International Magazine of the History of Mathematics, Science, and Technology" (Vol. 42, 3) in July 2000.
+A special version, for non-scientific readers was added in "The Enigmatic Son of Pharaoh's Daughter", Vol. 2 of his book-series on Moses.
+Due to a soon widespread interest the paper is to be found in scientific libraries all over the world and continuously debated in international forums.

-- Hans Baron Anckarstjerna, Historian, Editor, - Swedano Journal
+- Hans Baron Anckarstjerna, historian, editor-in-chief, - Swedano Journal

 *